trailyunkel/agentkit-model_card.md/CONTRIBUTING-TYPESCRIPT.md

 const MintSchema = z
   .object({
+    contractAddress: z
+      .string()
-    contractAddress: z.string().describe("The contract address of the NFT to mint"),
+      .describe("The contract address of the NFT to mint"),
+    destination: z
+      .string()
-    destination: z.string().describe("The destination address that will receive the NFT"), })
+      .describe("The destination address that will receive the NFT"), })
   .strip()
   .describe("Instructions for minting an NFT");